 Student ID Card

-To get the card, you will need to show them your official Boise State ID number that verifies your participation in the Concurrent Enrollment Program, along with a photo ID.
-To request an email from Concurrent Enrollment that confirms your participation, contact email@example.com.
+To receive the card, you will need to provide Information Desk staff your official Boise State ID number that verifies your participation in the Concurrent Enrollment program, along with a secondary photo ID.
+To request an email from Concurrent Enrollment that confirms your participation, contact firstname.lastname@example.org.

 The Information Desk can be contacted at (208) 426-4636, or visit the SUB Information Desk web page for more information and current hours.